timescale/pgai/docs/vectorizer.md

   execution of the job.

 - These functions are particularly useful in scenarios such as:
-  - System maintenance windows where you want to reduce database load
+  - System maintenance windows where you want to reduce database load.
-  - Temporarily pausing processing during data migrations or large bulk updates
+  - Temporarily pausing processing during data migrations or large bulk updates.
-  - Debugging or troubleshooting issues related to the vectorizer
+  - Debugging or troubleshooting issues related to the vectorizer.
-  - Implementing manual control over when embeddings are updated
+  - Implementing manual control over when embeddings are updated.

 - When a schedule is disabled, new or updated data is not automatically processed.
 However, the data is still queued, and will be processed when the schedule is re-enabled, or when the vectorizer is run manually.